jonaschlegel/archaeological-fields-and-methods/README.md

 #### Key Books/Articles

-- **Aerial Archaeology** by David R. Wilson: A comprehensive introduction to aerial photography and its role in archaeological surveys.
+- **Air Photo Interpretation for Archaeologists** by David R. Wilson (1982): A comprehensive introduction to aerial photography and its role in archaeological surveys.
-- **Seeing Beneath the Soil** by Anthony Clark: Explores the integration of aerial photography with geophysical methods to detect archaeological sites.
+- **Seeing Beneath the Soil: Prospecting Methods in Archaeology** by Oliver Anthony Clark (1997): Explores the integration of aerial photography with geophysical methods to detect archaeological sites.
-- **Remote Sensing in Archaeology** edited by James Wiseman and Farouk El-Baz: A collection of essays on the application of remote sensing technologies in archaeological exploration.
+- **Remote Sensing in Archaeology** edited by James Wiseman and Farouk El-Baz (2007): A collection of essays on the application of remote sensing technologies in archaeological exploration.

 #### Journals/Journal Series